 The Polar Parrot Cichlids, or the hybrid Parrot cichlids, are one of the most unusual-looking yet attractive fish.
-These fish are manmade and are considered to be the hybrid of Convict and parrot cichlids.
+These fish are manmade and are considered to be a hybrid of Convict and parrot cichlids.
 They have the main characteristic features of Parrot Cichlids and Convict cichlids.

 If you want to know further about these unique cichlids, do study further: